Prosperity, repression mark China 30 years after Tiananmen

 “So even though the Chinese people didn’t benefit from it, the rest of the world felt the impact,” he said.

-Associated Press video journalists Alice Fung in Hong Kong and Emily Wang in Beijing contributed to this report.
+Associated Press videojournalists Alice Fung in Hong Kong and Emily Wang in Beijing contributed to this report.